radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Figure 7.1: Basic Deployment Architecture

 Once the primary and DR environments are created, configure RadiantOne in the primary environment.
 Then, use the migration tool to export the configuration and import it into the DR environment.
-Finally, configure inter-cluster replication for all RadiantOne Universal Directory stores that need to be kept in sync across both environments.
+Finally, configure inter-cluster replication for all RadiantOne Directory stores that need to be kept in sync across both environments.

 >[!note]
 >Configuration changes are not automatically synchronized across cluster.
 These must be manually migrated.
-See the Migration Utility Guide for details.

 If the data sources integrated in the RadiantOne platform are accessible in the cloud, no extra components are needed.
 If the data sources are deployed on-premises or inside a different network than the SaaS service, use a Secure Data Connector.
 These options are depicted in the diagram below.
 See the Secure Data Connector Deployment Guide for details.